hindu-comm/weblogs/manasataramgini/2014/08/2014-08-05_the-dance-of-the-bhairava.md

 This might have deep roots earlier Hindu thought.
-In the shruti, the deva rudra is closely associated with agni – to the point that they are explicitly identified with each other right from the R^igveda (e.g. tvam agne rudro asuro mahodivaH |).
+In the shruti, the deva rudra is closely associated with agni – to the point that they are explicitly identified with each other right from the R^igveda (e.g. tvam agne rudro asuro mahodivaH \|).
 The deva agni is said to come in two earthly forms: 1) havyavAha – one who carries the oblations to the gods;
 2) kravyAda – one who devours the corpse on the cremation pile and carries oblations to the deceased ancestors.
-The former is auspicious and the later is inauspicious (kravyAdam agniM pra hiNomi dUram | i.e. I send afar the corpse-eating agni).
+The former is auspicious and the later is inauspicious (kravyAdam agniM pra hiNomi dUraM \| i.e.
+I send afar the corpse-eating agni).
 This dichotomy in agni is also reflected in rudra: on one hand he is shiva (auspicious) and daivyo bhiShak (the divine physician) or jalASha-bheShaja (one with anti-fever drugs) on the other hand he is the terrifying rudra who is described as